Skip to main content

 Colin was curious and wanted to hear more about this.
 “So, tell me what you’ve been disappointed about.” he said.

 “Oh dear,” said Colin in response, “I’m afraid you’ve just described this customer to a tee.
-They are idiots and not very clever either.
+They are a bit foolish, not very clever at all.
 They are always questioning what we do and are very slow at picking things up.
 You wouldn’t like it here at all.”

 The candidate was quick to respond, “Oh no!
 Just what I didn’t want to hear.
 I’m so glad we found out now, before I took the job.
 Looks like I’ll have to pass on this opportunity and continue my search elsewhere.”
 With that, he thanked Colin for his time and left.

-This is the origin of the term ‘Pygmalion Effect.’
+This is where the term ‘Pygmalion Effect’ originates.
 People will always behave the way you expect them to behave.
-Treat them as if they are idiots and they will behave like idiots, treat them as if they are intelligent human beings and they will behave like intelligent human beings.
+Treat them fools and they'll behave like fools, treat them as if they are intelligent human beings and they will behave like intelligent human beings.

 Since the interview had finished early, Colin had plenty of time to sit and think, wondering if he should send the candidate a copy of Pygmalion.
 Better still, maybe he should send him a copy of Charles Kingley’s, ‘Tom and the Water Babies’